- S -

 used

-in some countries for jet fighter pilots' first aid kits (e.g.
+in some countries for jet fighter pilots' survival kits (e.g.

 below German